jeanfabre/PlayMaker--ExitGames--PhotonUnityNetworking_U4.3.4/Assets/Photon Unity Networking/readme.txt

 	The window "Photon Unity Networking" will help you setup a Photon Cloud account.
 	This service is geared towards room-based games and the server cannot be modified.
-	Read more about it: http://www.exitgames.com
+	Read more about it: http://www.photonengine.com

 	Alternatively, download the Server SDK and run your own Photon Server.
 	The SDK has the binaries to run immediately but also includes the source code and projects for the game logic.
 You can use that as basis to modify and extend it.
 	A 100 concurrent user license is free (also for commercial use) per game.
-	Read more about it: http://www.exitgames.com/en/OnPremise
+	Read more about it: http://www.photonengine.com/en/OnPremise

 PUN+ and Networking Guide Subscriptions
     Follow these steps when you bought an asset that includes an upgrade for a Photon Cloud subscription:
-        • Use an existing Photon Cloud Account or register here: https://www.exitgames.com/Account/SignUp
+        • Use an existing Photon Cloud Account or register.     https://www.photonengine.com/Account/SignUp
-        • Sign in and open the Dashboard.
+        • Sign in and open the Dashboard.                       https://www.photonengine.com/en-US/Realtime/Dashboard
-        • Select the Subscription you want to upgrade and click the button "Apply Unity Purchase".
+        • Select the Subscription to upgrade and click "Apply Unity Purchase".
         • Enter your Unity Invoice Number and click "Redeem".